regexyl/notes/DSA Practice Log.md

 🦠 Solved, but not on first try + had no help
 🟢 Solved on first try (⚾️ knocked it out of the park!)

+🔁 Repeat attempt
+⏳ Not the best time complexity
+🏃‍♀️ Not fast enough

 27 Jan 2024, Sat
 Break for 10 min at every hour (1, 2, 3pm)
 - [Sliding Window Maximum](https://leetcode.com/problems/sliding-window-maximum/) 🟠